dennis-roof/7queens-php/readme.md

 # N Queens chess puzzle solver

-This N Queens chess puzzle solver can provide all possible solutions involving placing a given number of queens on an 8x8 chess board so that no two queens threaten each other.
+This N Queens chess puzzle solver can provide all possible solutions involving placing a given number of queens on an NxN chess board so that no two queens threaten each other.

-By default, the board displays all solutions to placing 7 queens on the board.
+By default, the board displays all solutions to placing 7 queens on a 7x7 board.
 The solution can be shown either in browser on in console.

 # Installation